 In 1964, Ken Smith built his first touring caravan, along with his partner Ken Day, called The Ten in Hull, which they retailed at £289.
 Swift was born, and two more models followed by the end of the year - the Clubman and the Valken.
 The following year, Smith bought out his partner and went it alone with wife Joan.
 Swift started building motorhomes in 1985.

-In 1994, Swift acquired the Sprite Leisure Group, including the brand names Sprite, Eccles, Elite and Europa.
+Swift acquired the Sprite Leisure Group in 1994, which included the brand names Sprite, Eccles, Elite and Europa.
 It added luxury tourer manufacturer Bessacarr to its stable in the late 1990s.
 Further acquisitions in the early noughties included the Ace, Award, Monza, Manhattan and Brooklyn brands, following the demise of manufacturer ABI, and in 2007 the Autocruise Motorhomes brand together with its factory in South Yorkshire.

 Today, Ken's son Peter Smith remains Chairman of the Swift Group, and their factory is still based at Dunswell Road in Hull, where they have been since 1970.

 "Loads of storage and space.
 Extra pannier locker a bonus.
 Fixed double island bed is very inviting.
 Brilliant motorhome"

 "A two-berth motorhome with four seats.
 Really decent tourer for two."

 "Decent bunks allow six to genuinely sleep.
 Very driveable length at 7.32m"